AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/reports-web-editor.md

 1. Select **Download** to download the snapshot of all the references in the DITA map.
 The excel sheet contains the selected columns and the references filtered in the **Metadata** view.
 You can then open this metadata excel file in MS Excel.

+**Manage metadata in bulk from the Metadata report**

+Experience Manager Guides allow you to tag DITA content from the Web editor.You can apply tags on an individual topic or use the bulk tagging feature to apply multiple tags on multiple topics, a DITA map, or on a sub-map.
+You can also change the document state of all selected topics to the next possible common document state.

 **Update metadata**